gary-archer/oauth.apisample.nodejs/README.md

 ## API integrates with UI Clients

-The API can run as part of an OAuth end-to-end setup, to server my blog's UI code samples.\
+The API can run as part of an OAuth end-to-end setup, to serve my blog's UI code samples.\
 Running the API in this manner forces it to be consumer focused to its clients:

 ![SPA and API](./doc/spa-and-api.png)